Highlighting 10 cute towns near San Francisco (ideal for a weekend getaway from the city!)

 I was born in San Francisco, and we returned here several times from our home in Whistler Canada, and I must say it was interesting to see the Golden Gate City from a tourist’s perspective.

 Related Read – It’s hard to know how much time is enough to spend in San Francisco.
-There’s so much to do here that I think 5 days in San Francisco is idea;.
+There’s so much to do here that I think 5 days in San Francisco is ideal.
 Read my guide on how to spend 5 days in San Francisco!

 What is the prettiest town in California?